Alphabetical Plant Listing

 • Cornus sericea is a multi-stemmed, suckering, deciduous shrub with an upright, spreading habit.
 It grows at a fast rate, typically up to 6-9 ft. high (180-270 cm) and 8-12 ft. across (240-360 cm), but there are many dwarfs or larger varieties available.

 • The stems are often numerous and beautifully radiate from the base of the shrub.
-They develop their intense and showy coloration, usually bright red, in fall and winter.
+They develop intense and showy coloration in fall and winter, usually bright red.

 • Flat-topped clusters of tiny, fragrant, creamy-white flowers, 2 in. wide (5 cm), appear in late spring and sometimes sporadically flower in summer.
-While not especially showy, they attract happy butterflies and pollinators and give way to clusters of white berries, sometimes tinged with blue, that are greedily devoured by birds.
+While not especially showy, they attract happy butterflies and pollinators and give way to clusters of white berries, sometimes tinged with blue, that birds greedily devour.

 • The summer foliage consists of ovate, medium to dark green leaves which turn dull or rich red-purple in fall.